KinhaNisha/Internship-project-Systemic-Altruism/README.md

 # SoulMegal

-SoulMegal is a unique wev application that connects users based on shared interests, preferences, and past interactions.
+SoulMegal is a unique web application that connects users based on shared interests, preferences, and past interactions.
 It aims to facilitate meaningful conversations and foster connections between like-minded individuals.

 ## 📌 Features